adam-talbot/classification-project/README.md

 <hr style="border-top: 10px groove blueviolet; margin-top: 1px; margin-bottom: 1px"></hr>

-> - I found that all of the classification models I created, LogisticRegression, DecisionTree, RandomForest, and KNeighbors predicted the species of Iris equally well using the features `sepal_width`, `sepal_length`, `petal_length`, `petal_width`.
+> **Conclusions:**
+> - I found that my KNN Classification model best predicted churn when evaluated using accuracy and defining overfit as a >5% decrease in accuracy from train to validate evaluation
-> - I chose my DecisionTree model as my best model with a 90% accuracy rate for predicting my target value, species.
-This model outperformed my baseline score of 33% accuracy, so it has value.
+> - This model outperformed the baseline by 4.4%, so it has value.
+> **Next Steps:**
-> - Some initial exploration and statistical testing revealed that engineering some new features like petal area or sepal area might help my models predict with even more accuracy, and with more time, I would like to test this hypothesis.
+> - Some initial exploration and statistical testing revealed that engineering some new features might help my models predict with even more accuracy, and with more time, I would like to test this hypothesis.
+> - Scaling numeric columns would likely improve performance for the KNN model.
+I would implement this with more time.
+> - Because of the imbalance of classes for the target variable, sampling methods might also improve model peformance.
+I would implement this with more time.

 <hr style="border-top: 10px groove blueviolet; margin-top: 1px; margin-bottom: 1px"></hr>